 It has taken us the better part of 10 years to bring the Kothi and the grounds back to life, reconstituting it one gentle arch after another.
 It is a labour of love, and will never be done, and therein lies the joy and the purpose.”

-Which is your favourite area of The Chambal Safari Lodge?
+Which is your favorite area of The Chambal Safari Lodge?

 “The area in front of the Kothi and stable block, with its row of Putranjiva trees lined up, sentinel-like, providing shade and bird song in abundance.
 It is the perfect spot for our al-fresco lunches, and ideal for an afternoon nap in the hammocks strung between the trees.”